List of remakes and adaptations of Disney animated films: Scrapped and stalled projects

-A prequel to Aladdin titled Genies, written by Mark Swift and Damian Shannon and produced by Tripp Vinson, was announced in 2015.
-A spin-off film of Aladdin focused on Prince Anders for Disney+ was announced in December 2019, with Billy Magnussen reprising his role.
-After a time without news, Magnussen stated that the project was still in development in April 2021, which he later clarified in the following year.
+A live-action prequel to Aladdin titled Genies, written by Mark Swift and Damian Shannon and produced by Tripp Vinson, was announced in July 2015, but there have been no updates about the project since then.
+A spin-off film of the 2019 remake, focused on Prince Anders, was announced for Disney+ in December 2019, with Billy Magnussen reprising his role.
+After some time without any news updates, Magnussen stated that the project was still in development in April 2021, which he reconfirmed in the following year.
+In February 2020, Variety confirmed that a sequel to the remake was in development, with John Gatins and Andrea Berloff set to write the script.
+Dan Lin and Jonathan Eirich were set to return as producers, and Mena Massoud, Will Smith, and Naomi Scott were expected to reprise their roles.
+In December 2023, Massoud said that "I don't have any updates" about the sequel and that he was unsure if it would be made.

+A sequel to The Jungle Book was confirmed to be in development in April 2016.
+Jon Favreau and Justin Marks were in talks to return as director and writer, respectively, while Brigham Taylor was confirmed to be returning as producer.
+It would potentially have been released sometime in late 2019, and would have been shot back-to-back with Favreau's remake of The Lion King.
+By March 2017, the sequel had been put on hold so that Favreau could focus on The Lion King.
+In October 2018, Neel Sethi confirmed that he would reprise his role as Mowgli.
+Since 2018, the project has been on indefinite hold.

-A live-action feature film adaptation of The Sword in the Stone entered development in July 2015, with Bryan Cogman writing the script and Brigham Taylor serving as producer.
+A live-action remake of The Sword in the Stone entered development in July 2015, with Bryan Cogman writing the script and Brigham Taylor serving as producer.
 In January 2018, Juan Carlos Fresnadillo was announced as director.
 The next month, it was revealed that the film would premiere exclusively on Disney+.
 Enrique Chediak joined to serve as the cinematographer in September, while Eugenio Caballero joined to serve as the production designer in December.
-However, in March 2024, Fresnadillo revealed that the project may not be happening anytime soon.
+However, in March 2024, Fresnadillo revealed that the project was scrapped.